• Level of education

 - Polymer analysis (polydisperse samples, PEG),

-TD (5 H): Individual work, exercises to prepare before and during the session.
+TD (5 hours): Individual work, exercises to be prepared before and during the session.

 Case studies: